lambui/StardewValleyMod_OmniFarm/README.md

 ## Release notes
 ### 2.0.3
 * **[SMAPI]** Updated for Stardew Valley version 1.3 beta.
-* **[SMAPI]** XNB map is now loaded from assets folder, so please place the mod XNB file in assets folder.
+* **[SMAPI]** XNB map is now loaded from folder called ``assets`` within the mod folder, so please place the mod XNB file in there.
 Vanilla XNB no longer needs to be replaced and thus can be restored (if previously replaced).
 * Special thanks to [TyoAtrosa](https://github.com/TyoAtrosa) for this update.